fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 ## TODOS/IMPROVEMENTS

 - UDP does not allow for protocol-agnostic sockets.
 A choice between IPv4 and IPv6 should be added as an argument passed to both programs.
 - A more efficient solution than "ack every packet" should be developed.
-One idea I had was to have the recipient ACK a size packet, then allocate an array to keep track of the packets received for that payload.
+One idea is to have the recipient ACK a size packet, then allocate an array to keep track of the packets received for that payload.
 The recipient only sends an ACK once they receive all the data, and the sender retransmits everything if they don't receive an ACK.
 - Allow the user to control the packet size via commmand line arguments.
 - Start the sequence number on a randomly generated value.
 (Both the client and the server are configured to handle receiving an arbitrary sequence number, but they don't send randomized ones as of yet.)
 - Roll over the sequence number once it reaches its max.